Profiles in Style: Maria Antonietta

-One Who Dresses is a series that provides a view into women's spirits and closets, as they share what getting dressed means to them.
+Periodically, Profiles in Style provides an intimate look into a woman's spirit and closet, as she shares what getting dressed means to her.
 By giving women a platform to share the complex narrative that takes place at the intersection of who we are and what we wear, this series aims to inject more empathy into our relationship with fashion both with others, and with ourselves.

 Tucked away among olive trees in the Pugliese countryside, down a windy dirt road, is the magnificent property of Vito and Maria Antonietta, where we spent possibly the most magical week ever last November.